bedecarroll/blog/content/posts/2013-11-13-the-internet-fishing-trawler-vulnerable-edition.md

     While it affects older software and versions of Windows, Lync 2010 and 2013 versions are affected on the client side.

-* It feels like forever that we&#8217;ve been at the 4TB HDD level but [HGST have announced a 6TB hard drive](http://architecting.it/2013/11/06/6tb-hgst-helium-drive-continues-move-to-two-tier-storage/).
+* It feels like forever that we've been at the 4TB HDD level but [HGST have announced a 6TB hard drive](http://architecting.it/2013/11/06/6tb-hgst-helium-drive-continues-move-to-two-tier-storage/).
     I bet this will be hellishly expensive (it is airtight and using helium due to the lower density) so I doubt we will be filling up our NASes with